 You might have heard that there was a program allowing visitors to hold a giant panda and take pictures.
 This program has been suspended since November 2018 for the sake of panda protection.

 We will keep you updated if there is any news about the “panda hugging program”.

 There is a daily quota of 20–30 volunteers for the panda keeper programs.
 If you travel alone, you may not have the chance to book a place on a program.

-If you want to spend more time with the pandas, we can arrange a two-day tour to one of the panda bases in Chengdu.
 Just tell us your requirements and interests, and we will help you tailor-make your panda tour!
-Or see more tours below for inspiration:
+Or see our recommendations below for inspiration: